Develop the right habits to achieve your goals in life.

 Your identify is shaped by repeating habits – good or bad.
 The key then to becoming who you want to be is about repeating the right habits.

-Genetics limit some of our options because those who have the ideal height, limb length or some other idealistic body composition will always perform better.
+Genetics limit some of our options because those who have the ideal height, limb length or some other idealistic body composition will always perform better in some sports.
 There is nothing you can do about it.
 So start by picking something that your body is genetically suited to do.

-With that done, your genetics are just part of the equation.
-You also have to consider your personality because it plays an even bigger role in shaping your identity.
+Your genetics are just part of the equation.
+Now consider your personality because it plays an even bigger role in shaping your identity.

 2/ What are your personality traits?